-One of the names of Jesus is “The Lion of the Tribe of Judah“, but did you ever stop to ask “Why Judah?”
-Why isn’t Jesus the Lion of the Tribe of Joseph, when Joseph was such a fantastic guy and even had his brothers bowing before him?
-In fact, Jacob had a whole bunch of sons, and, arguably, some were much more righteous than others!
-Judah wasn’t even at the top of the list.
+One of the names of Jesus Christ, the Messiah is “The Lion of the Tribe of Judah“, but why the tribe of Judah, specifically?
+Why isn’t Jesus the Lion of the Tribe of Joseph, when Joseph was a great leader and had his brothers bowing before him?
+In fact, Jacob had a many sons, and, arguably, some were much more righteous than others!
+In fact, in in terms of godliness overall, Judah wasn’t even at the top of the list.
 So, why not Reuben, or Simeon- and why Judah?

 In God’s reality, you are chosen and called and needed, many are!
 How you respond to that choosing and calling is up to you.
 Revelation 5:5 refers to Jesus as “The Lion of the Tribe of Judah” because Judah’s birth, the birth of praise, spoke prophetically of the birth of Jesus Christ, the reason why we worship!

 Thought for today: The Acts of the Lamb Took the Strength of the Lion

 In Genesis 49, Jacob prayed over his sons and spoke prophetically about who each of them were, and would be.
 Judah had three older brothers: Reuben who was “unstable” and Simeon and Levi who were “violent and evil” and then there was Judah.
 It was Judah who spared Joseph from being killed and had him sold into slavery to save his life when his older brothers wanted to kill him.
 And it was Judah who slept with his daughter-in-law thinking she was a prostitute!
 And yet, Jacob said, “The scepter shall not leave Judah… Until the ultimate ruler comes and the nations obey him.”
 (Gen. 49:9) That “ultimate ruler” was Jesus Christ!